Image Credit: petrmalinak/Shutterstock.com

-However, material use and greenhouse gas emissions do not provide a complete picture of the environmental impact of the technology.
-Concerns are increasingly raised about the environmental impact of lithium mining operations, which contaminate and deplete large amounts of water (usually on already water-deprived regions) and harms the soil – factors not evaluated by the mentioned study.
+However, material use and greenhouse gas emissions do not provide a complete picture of the environmental impact of technology.
+Concerns are increasingly raised about the environmental impact of lithium mining operations, which contaminate and deplete large amounts of water (usually in already water-deprived regions) and harms the soil – factors not evaluated by the mentioned study.
 Li-ion cells are also prone to catching fire if exploited inappropriately, which raises safety concerns.

 Other Electrochemical Battery Solutions